An end of term show can seem like a daunting task for an ESL teacher!

 An end of term show is a fantastic way to motivate kids.
-It's also important to share what you have been doing all term, or all year, with parents and the school.
-It's a chance for students to show off and be rewarded for their efforts.
+It’s also important to share your work with parents and the school.
+Finally, it’s a chance for students to show off and be rewarded for their efforts.

 Fears – No English and No ideas?

-That said, many teachers fear attempting to showcase English class, since the level of English is often so low, they can't think what to do!
-In traditional English classrooms, the majority of pupils are incapable of speaking basic English, let alone putting on a show in English.
+However, many teachers fear attempting to showcase English class since the level is so low, they can’t think what to do!
+In traditional English classrooms, most pupils are incapable of speaking basic English, let alone putting on a show in English.
 However, teachers using my games and methods will not have this problem.

-When I gave an end of term shows for parents here is what I did:
+When I gave an end of term shows for parents, here is what I do:

-1. Firstly I would showcase some vocabulary games.
-Here pupils showed off their knowledge of vocabulary learned through the term or year.
-This involved showing vocabulary flashcards, naming flashcards and objects and miming words.
+1. Firstly, I showcase some vocabulary games.
+Here pupils show off their knowledge of vocabulary learned through the term or year.
+These activities include showing vocabulary flashcards, naming pictures and objects, and miming words.